Judge sets $1 million bail for singer R. Kelly on sexual assault charges

 The judge also ordered Kelly not to have contact with anyone under the age of 18.

-At a brief news conference on Friday, the Cook County state’s attorney, Kimberly Foxx, said three of the four victims were under age 17 at the time of the abuse, which dated back as far as 1998.
+At a news conference on Friday, the Cook County state’s attorney, Kimberly Foxx, said three of the four victims were under age 17 at the time of the abuse, which dated back as far as 1998.
 She did not comment on the details of the charges, which each carry a maximum sentence of 10 years in prison.

 His lawyer Steven Greenberg told reporters on Friday night that prosecutors had “rushed to judgment” due to public pressure.